baldurbjarnason/this-is-not-a-book/What_do_books_do/Curating_the_reader.md

 mutability of digital technology is key to all of this.
 For a medium that’s ostensibly all about play; control and scaffolds are paramount.

-So, what about the thing you really cannot control.
+What about the thing you really cannot control.
 We began this book with the following admission:

 > We, the authors of this text, have no substantive idea how you are